 Chocolate covered bananas

 (Note to watch the M&Ms. The original/plain are palm oil free right now but be sure to read the label.
-They’ve recently changed ingredients and Peanut M&M’s sometimes now contain palm oil.
+They’ve recently changed ingredients and Peanut M&M’s now contain palm oil.
 Some of their other flavors do as well.)
 This is especially fun to eat in the summer.

 Banana ice cream

 Bananas are really great for their texture, especially when blended from frozen.
 Plus, it’s another dessert without palm oil that’s on the healthier side.
 It’s so easy to make from scratch.

 If you’ve looked in the store for palm oil free ice cream, you know how hard it is to find.
-In addition to the easy-to-see-on-labels ingredients, palm oil and palm kernel oil, ice cream manufacturers use a common palm oil derivative known as mono- and diglycerides.
+In addition to the easy-to-see-on-labels ingredients — palm oil and palm kernel oil — ice cream manufacturers use a common palm oil derivative known as mono- and diglycerides.

 But if you have a food processor or blender, you will be amazed at how easy it is to enjoy this palm oil free ice cream, even if you aren’t particularly fond of bananas.

 I use a Vitamix but any food processor will do.
 This tastes so unbelievably much like ice cream, you will be amazed.
 It’s so simple!

 How to make banana ice cream

 Slice bananas and freeze up to three or four bananas in a sandwich-sized Ziploc bag.
 Try to freeze them so they are in a single layer, rather than balled up.

 Note: Several times, I sliced over a dozen bananas and put them in a gallon-sized Ziploc.
 I don’t recommend it.
 You don’t want the bananas to clump because it makes it really difficult for your food processor to whip them up.